-For the study, “Optimizing the Use of an Online Self-Assessment Exam to Promote Self-Directed Learning Behaviors in Medical Students,” the authors — who include Ghosh; former SMHS student Jeffrey Jacob, MD; Ellen Goldman, MBA, EdD, associate dean for faculty and organizational development and professor of clinical research and leadership at SMHS; and Nisha Manikoth, EdD, research assistant in the Department of Human and Organizational Learning at GW — applied adult learning principles to the curricular design for implementing an online SAE in a neurology clerkship.
+For the study, “Optimizing the Use of an Online Self-Assessment Exam to Promote Self-Directed Learning Behaviors in Medical Students,” the authors — who include Ghosh; former SMHS student Jeffrey Jacob, MD; Ellen Goldman, MBA, EdD, associate dean for faculty and organizational development and professor of clinical research and leadership at SMHS; and Nisha Manikoth, EdD, professorial lecturer in the GW Graduate School of Education and Human Development — applied adult learning principles to the curricular design for implementing an online SAE in a neurology clerkship.

 “Through this study, we wanted to pilot the use of an online SAE in the neurology clerkship in order to foster SDL behaviors, and to assess its effectiveness in doing so through a student survey,” said Ghosh.